 All animals nominated for the Kansas Junior Livestock Show and Kansas State Fair will be required to be tagged with the Kansas 4-H EID tags.
-DNA hair samples in official DNA envelopes are also required.
+DNA hair samples in official DNA envelopes are also required and will be ordered online through ShoWorks.